 Following the receipt of a formal complaint of sex discrimination or sexual harassment, ONU's Title IX Coordinator will designate two trained investigators to conduct the investigation.
 When the complaint is made by a student against an employee or is made by an employee against a student, one of the designated investigators will be a member of the Office of Human Resources.
-When the complaint is made by an employee against another employee, both investigators will be members of the Office of Human Resources, unless there is a conflict of interest or bias, in which circumstance the Title IX Coordinator may designate another investigator.
-In complex situations, the Title IX Coordinator, in consultation with the two investigators, may engage additional trained investigators to gather additional information to be considered by the primary investigators in the resolution of the formal complaint.
+When the complaint is made by an employee against another employee, both investigators will be members of the Office of Human Resources, unless there is a conflict of interest or bias, in which circumstance the Title IX Coordinator may designate another investigators, may engage additional trained investigators to gather additional information to be considered by the primary investigators in the resolution of the formal complaint.